Citation, DOI, disclosures and article data

 Butterfly vertebra, also sometimes known as a sagittal cleft vertebra or anterior rachischisis, is a type of vertebral anomaly that results from the failure of fusion of the lateral halves of the vertebral body because of persistent notochordal tissue between them.

-Butterfly vertebra can occur anywhere but the most commonly reported location is at T1 3,4. ~40% of cases may have multiple butterfly vertebrae.
+Butterfly vertebra can occur anywhere but the most commonly reported location is at T1 3,4.
+Approximately 40% of affected patients may have multiple butterfly vertebrae.

 Multiple associated have been described which include.